Bryan Sams – Calpine

 Michele Richmond is the Executive Director for the Texas Competitive Power Advocates (TCPA), a non-profit trade association that is dedicated to helping ensure a successful energy future for Texas by investing in and operating clean and diversified energy sources to ensure ample, reliable and affordable electricity for Texas consumers.

 More on Michele

-Michele has over 20 years in the legislative arena.
+Michele has over 30 years in the legislative arena.
 Her career includes nearly a decade as the Director of Legislative and Political Affairs for a statewide trade association as well as lobbying for a statewide education association.
 She specialized in tax and finance legislation and also directed the association’s political action committee, grassroots and election activities.
 Michele also lobbied on school finance and governance issues for several years.
-Ms. Gregg began her career in the Texas House of Representatives, serving four years as the Chief of Staff and Legislative Director for a Houston representative.
+Mrs. Richmond began her career in the Texas House of Representatives, serving four years as the Chief of Staff and Legislative Director for a Houston representative.

-Ms. Gregg received her Bachelor of Arts degree from the University of Texas at Austin.
+Mrs. Richmond received her Bachelor of Arts degree from the University of Texas at Austin.
 She has served on Government Relations Committees for state and national associations.
 She served from 2015 through 2018 on the Board of Directors for the Smart Energy Consumer Collaborative, a national non-profit organization that advances the consumer-driven market for services and technologies enabled by smart grid.
-Ms. Gregg lives in a competitive retail electric area north of Austin with her family.
+Mrs. Richmond lives in a competitive retail electric area north of Austin with her family.